nodeloophole/nodeloophole.github.io/content.md

 - How can a Drupal team stay motivated and engaged without experiencing burnout?
 - How can project managers help with efficiency?

+note:
+A lot of the concepts described in this presentation address more than one question.

 ---
 <!-- .slide: data-background="#000" data-background-image="img/dark-bg.jpg" data-background-size="100% 100%"-->